Core Module Information

 Prerequisites

-SCQF Level 7 or 8 credits awarded for the study of animal behaviour from an evolutionary perspective.
+Requisites: AND Pre-requisite: SCQF Level 7 or 8 credits awarded for the study of animal behaviour from an evolutionary perspective.
+AND Pre-requisite: [Module ENV08100] Animal Behaviour

 Description of module content:

 In this module you will learn about how ecological and evolutionary factors influence animal behaviour.
 You will consider a variety of species including invertebrates and vertebrates.
-We will discuss not only well-established scientific findings but also emerging evidence and current areas of controversy, including, social behaviour and inclusive fitness, reproductive strategies, physiology, conservation applications, the scientific method as applied to the study of animals including experimental and observational studies in both captive and natural environments.
+We will discuss not only well-established scientific findings but also emerging evidence and current areas of controversy, including, social behaviour and inclusive fitness, reproductive strategies, physiology, conservation applications, and the study of animal behaviour including experimental and observational studies in both captive and natural environments.
 We will consider the scientific method, including data collection and analysis of behavioural data.
-Recommended reading will include not only chapters from the recommended scientific textbooks but also a variety of peer-reviewed scientific articles from journals such as Animal Behaviour, Trends in Ecology and Evolution, Behavioural Ecology, Nature, Science and others.
+Recommended reading will include chapters from the recommended scientific textbooks and a variety of peer-reviewed scientific articles from journals such as Animal Behaviour, Trends in Ecology and Evolution, Behavioural Ecology, Nature, Science and others.
 While classic studies will be included, there will be an emphasis on recent research.

 Learning Outcomes for module: